 Use this procedure if you did not receive a certificate from CA. Perform the procedure on the CA NetQoS Performance Center console server.

-(Optional) Perform the procedure on the data source console server to enable seamless (using SSO) drill down from CA NetQoS Performance Center into the data source.
+(Optional) Also perform the procedure on the data source console server to enable seamless (using SSO) drill down from views in CA NetQoS Performance Center into the data source.